-Information on the use of financial instruments by the Company and its management of financial risk is disclosed in the Strategic Report and Note 5 of the financial statements.
+The Company's management of financial risk and policies with regard to the use of financial instruments are disclosed in the Strategic Report and Note 5 of the financial statements.
 In particular, the Company's exposures to market risk, credit risk and liquidity risk are separately disclosed in that note.
 The Company's exposure to cash flow risk is addressed under the headings of 'Credit risk', 'Liquidity risk' and 'Market risk'.